davelab6/noto-docs/AUTHORING.md

 The Noto fonts wiki is the source of the documentation, and can be edited and accessed in two ways:

 * https://github.com/twardoch/noto-docs/wiki — for reading and in-browser editing on Github.com
-* https://github.com/twardoch/noto-docs.wiki.git — as the git repo that you can clone
+* https://github.com/twardoch/noto-docs.wiki.git — as the git repo that you should clone inside the `srcdocs/` folder of your local Noto docs repo.

 ## Authoring guidelines